ababic/django-cogwheels/docs/source/usage/setting-deprecation/rename.rst

 3. If no override setting was found, Cogwheels resorts to using the default value for the new setting, as you'd expect.

-Although we’re still happy to the deprecated setting for a couple more versions, we want to make users awere that the setting has been replaced.
+Although we’re still happy to the deprecated setting for a couple more versions, we want to make users aware that the setting has been replaced.
 So, Cogwheels will raise the following warning:

 .. code-block:: console